 1918 – End of World War I – 80,261 in war service from Kansas.

-Shortly after 1918 the population of Wichita nearly doubled when a great reservoir of oil was discovered nearby.
+Shortly after 1918, the population of Wichita nearly doubled when a great oil reservoir was discovered nearby.

 Minnie Grinstead is the first woman elected to Kansas Legislature.

 1920s – The businessmen of Wichita went to work attracting the aircraft industry.